ivonamj/Backend-Task-Node.js/README.md

 - Authorization token (JWT)

 User:
-- Model with email (Unique), Password (hash), First name and Last name.
+- Model with Email (unique), Password (hash), First name and Last name.

 Logic:
 - Create an authorized endpoint for fetching a random joke.
 Jokes consist of the user's first name and last name.